williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 ### Java classes
 + **AuditService.class**: Handles all related web service requests.
 Request handlers will take in arguments that match the HTTP request parameters and return a response object.
 + **AuditManager.class**: Provide access to relevant data and business logic classes that are required by the **AuditService** route handlers.
 A web service class may use several manager classes to access the required data.<br><br>
-  The following model classes implement the Serializable interface and are wrapped by an **AuditResponse** object to be sent back to the client as JSON.
-Model classes contain the fieldnames for the JSON object:
+  The following response classes implement the Serializable interface, and inherit properties and behaviour of the GenericRESTResponse class.
+These response objects act as the JSON wrapper for their respective model object:
 + **AuditSystemResponseTo1**: Wrapper object for `auditService.getAuditSystemInfo()` API request.
 + **AuditDatabaseResponseTo1**: Wrapper object for `auditService.getAuditDatabaseInfo()` API request.
 + **AuditTomcatResponseTo1**: Wrapper object for `auditService.getAuditTomcatInfo()` API request.